TheNickOfTime/handbrake-web/docs/Hardware Acceleration.md

 As of right now, **only Intel QSV and Nvidia NVENC are supported**. **_Support for AMD VCN is planned, but not yet implemented_**.

+Additionally, it should be noted that the following instructions are for setting up on a bare-metal installation Linux host.
+Alternative installation methods such as using a VM hypervisor, or something like Windows Subsystem for Linux (WSL/WSL2) should work, but the steps will likely differ or have additional requirements (please feel free to contribute to the docs!!!).

 ## Intel (QSV)

 Intel QSV is available for hardware encoding support on supported platforms.